Glossary

 White Privilege

-A phrase commonly attributed to Peggy McIntosh and her 1988 Paper “White Privilege and Male Privilege: A Personal Account of Coming to See Correspondences Through Work in Women’s Studies” although "discussions of white privilege, by that name, were in the air among civil rights era and post-’60s organizations," including the Combahee River Collective.
-This phrase can be defined as a “historically based, institutionally perpetuated system of: Preferential prejudice for and treatment of white people based solely on their skin color and/or ancestral origin from Europe; and exemption from racial and/or national oppression based on skin color and/or ancestral origin from Africa, Asia, the Americas and the Arab world.”
-(61)(62)(63)(64)
+A “historically based, institutionally perpetuated system of: [p]referential prejudice for and treatment of white people based solely on their skin color and/or ancestral origin from Europe; and exemption from racial and/or national oppression based on skin color and/or ancestral origin from Africa, Asia, the Americas, and the Arab world.”

 White Supremacy

-Beliefs and ideas that exist on a spectrum purporting natural superiority of the lighter-skinned, or “white,” people over other racial groups.
-In contemporary usage, the term white supremacist has been used to describe some groups promoting ultranationalist, racist, or fascist doctrines.
-White supremacist groups often have relied on violence to achieve their goals.
+Beliefs and ideas that exist on a spectrum purporting a natural superiority of lighter-skinned – or “white” – people over other racial groups.
+In contemporary usage, the term white supremacist has been used to describe groups promoting ultranationalist, racist, or fascist doctrines.
+White supremacist groups have often relied on violence to achieve their goals.
 (26)(73)

 White Supremacy Culture